eh8/acstor/levelup/README.md

 nodes in your AKS cluster.
 If you specify five replicas, you must have at least five nodes.

-> [!NOTE]
-> Because Ephemeral Disk storage pools consume all the available NVMe
+> Because Ephemeral Disk storage pools consume all the available NVMe disks, you
-> disks, you must delete any existing local NVMe storage pools before creating a
+> must delete any existing local NVMe storage pools before creating a new
-> new storage pool.
+> storage pool.

 1. Delete the default storage pool that was created during installation.
 We will recreate it with replication enabled.